GoogleChrome/web.dev/src/site/content/en/blog/datatransfer/index.md

 To get started, you'll need to implement drag-drop or copy-paste.
 The examples below show drag-drop interactions, but the process for copy-paste is similar.
-If you are unfamiliar with the Drag and Drop API, there's a great article [explaining HTML5 Drag and Drop](/drag-and-drop/), which details the ins and outs.
+If you are unfamiliar with the Drag and Drop API, there's a great article [explaining HTML5 Drag and Drop](/drag-and-drop/), which explains the ins and outs.

 By providing [MIME-type](https://developer.mozilla.org/docs/Web/HTTP/Basics_of_HTTP/MIME_types) keyed data, you are able to freely interact with external applications.
 Most WYSIWYG editors, text editors, and browsers respond to the "primitive" mime-types used in the example below.